Mobile phones: is your child ready?

 Here are some of the cons of prepaid plans:

-- You need to buy a mobile phone outright.
+- You need to buy a mobile phone outright if you don’t have a family hand-me-down.

 - You need to renew the plan monthly or yearly.

 It can be a good idea to start with a prepaid plan.
 This can help you find out what kind of user your child is before you lock into a contract.
-For example, you’ll see how many texts he sends each day, and how much data he uses.
+For example, you’ll see how many texts your child sends each day, and how much data they use.

 Postpaid mobile phone plans: pros and cons